play0137/Traditional_Chinese_word_embedding/evaluation/README.md

 Change the input_word_embedding_path in Spearman.py to your own path, and run it.

 ## Compare to other pre-trained word embeddings
-Calculate the cosine similarity between two word vectors to get their distance in low dimension vector space.
+Calculate the cosine similarity between two word vectors to get their distance in low dimensional vector space.
 After that, we adopt Spearman's rank correlation coefficient as evaluation function.
 It calculates the rank difference of two sequences in descending order.
 Two sequences are highly correlated if the value is close to 1, and less correlated if it is close to -1.